Hi!

 My name is Zekun (hear my name).
 I'm a postdoctoral researcher at Yale University, working in ACT Lab.
 I earned my PhD in Cognitive Psychology at Johns Hopkins University, where I was part of Percaption and Mind Lab.

 The world frequently strikes us as being simple or complex.
 But why do our minds bother to represent complexity in the first place?
 My research seeks to understand how the mind computes the complexity of information and how the mental representation of complexity shapes our interactions with the world.
-I’m not only interested in the connections between the complexity of stimuli and the complexity of their representations, but also in the evolution of mental complexity across different cognitive processes to serve various epistemic and pragmatic goals.
-Lately, the question that keeps me awake at night is how the mind knits a sequence of stimuli and builds coherent representations over time.

 Here is my CV.